Dear reader of ADxS.org, please excuse the disruption.

 • Note the problems of serotonin reuptake inhibitors in ADHD-I.

-Notes on serotonin reuptake inhibitors (SSRIs) for ADHD
+Notes on serotonin reuptake inhibitors (SSRIs) in ADHD

-Whether ADHD medication (especially for bipolar 1) can have a mood destabilizing effect is controversial.
+Whether ADHD medications (especially for bipolar 1) can have a mood destabilizing effect is controversial.
 In contrast: Barkley11

-It is recommended to treat the bipolar disorder first and then treat ADHD (see above).
+It is recommended to treat Bipolar Disorder first and then treat ADHD (see above).

 4.2.
 Medication review